-If transfer of the original drawing is contemplated, applicant must submit a copy of the original drawing or "an order for same" (37 CFR 1.174).
+If transfer of the original drawing is contemplated, applicant must submit a copy of the original drawing.

 The drawings of the original patent may be used in lieu of new drawings, provided that no alteration whatsoever is to be made in the drawings, including canceling an entire sheet.